Muideen7/Crash-Courses/README.md

 ## Introduction

-In this crash course, you'll learn about the fundamental concepts of [Course Topic].
+In this crash course, you'll learn about the fundamental concepts of [MEAN, MEVN and MERN Stack].
 We'll cover key concepts, practical examples, and hands-on exercises to help you quickly grasp the essentials.

 ## Prerequisites

-Before starting this crash course, you should have a basic understanding of [relevant prerequisites].
-Familiarity with [specific tools, technologies, or concepts] will be beneficial, but not mandatory.
+Before starting this crash course, you should have a basic understanding of [html, css and javascript].
+Familiarity with [specific tools like git and github, technologies, or concepts] will be beneficial, but not mandatory.

 ## Course Content